sklee2014/Air-Text/README.md

 ## Air-Text: Air-Writing and Recognition System (ACMMM 2021, Oral)
-This is the official PyTorch implementation for our work; Air-Text: Air-Writing and Recognition System.
+This is the official PyTorch implementation for our work; **Air-Text: Air-Writing and Recognition System**.
 Here, you can find source codes for model training and brief demo as shown below.
 <p align="center"><img width=70% src="figs/demo.gif"></p>

 ---